grpc/proposal/A75-xds-aggregate-cluster-behavior-fixes.md

 send non-SSA traffic to priority 0.

 Currently, the xds_override_host policy (see gRFCs [A55] and [A60])
-expects to wrap subchannels that are owned by its child policy in most cases.
+expects the subchannels to be owned by its child policy in most cases.
 The only case where it directly takes ownership of subchannels is if they are in EDS health state DRAINING, since it filters those addresses out of the list it passes down to the child policy and therefore does not expect the child policy to create subchannels for those addresses.
 We unconditionally retain the subchannels for all endpoints in state DRAINING, even if they are not actually being used for a session, on the assumption that we probably already had a connection to the endpoint, and it's not that harmful to retain that connection until the endpoint finishes draining and is removed from the EDS update, which should be a relatively short amount of time.

 However, now that the xds_override_host policy is being moved up above the priority policy, the xds_override_host policy may not see subchannels